 The easier and more engaging your navigation experience is, the more time users will spend on your site.
 Don’t abandon them in a maze — hand them a map.

 Is your website frustrating your customers?
-Get your Stuck Score™ (free) and find out where the problem is and how to fix it.
+Get a website evaluation (free) and find out where the problem is and how to fix it.